NEXT EVENT: RIVER CITY FESTIVAL - MEMORIAL DAY WEEKEND

 Every year another design.
-Try your luch to win this beautiful quilt for a full size bed.
+Try your luck to win this beautiful quilt for a queen size bed.

 Available from Helen, Vickie, at the River City Cafe,

-during special events and at the Christkindlemart on Saturday 14 December 2019 where the drawing will be held at 3:00 pm.
+during special events and at the Christkindlmarkt on Saturday 9 December 2023 where the drawing will be held at 3:00 pm.